timhaintz/timhaintz.github.io/_drafts/draft-post.md

 To install PowerCLI, you first need to download it.
 As of this writing, the current version is [VMware PowerCLI 10.1.1](https://code.vmware.com/web/dp/tool/vmware-powercli/10.1.1).
 The [VMware PowerCLI User's Guide](https://vdc-download.vmware.com/vmwb-repository/dcr-public/76e07a15-f457-47a0-a16c-0db7bd31bda8/9d37ff69-25de-45d9-80c1-16a1f429b86e/vmware-powercli-1011-user-guide.pdf), available from the download link above, has further information and installation instructions.

 You can also install PowerCLI via the [PowerShell Gallery](https://www.powershellgallery.com/).
 The [VMware PowerCLI Blog](https://blogs.vmware.com/PowerCLI/2017/04/powercli-install-process-powershell-gallery.html) has a good write up on how to install via this method.

+Installing PowerCLI via PowerShell gallery is below.

 ### Script
 #### PowerShell Code Block